Salon Business Plan Template: How-To Guide + Example

 • Appointment making

-• Customer service/cash register functions
+• Customer service and cash register functions

 Miscellaneous